Fubini theorems for analytic Yeh-Feynman integrals associated with Gaussian processes with applications: Generalized Fourier--Yeh--Feynman transform and generalized convolution product on

 \subsection{Relationship I: GFYFT of the GCP}

 Our first relationship between the GFYFT and the GCP shows that the GFYFT of the GCP is a product of GFYFTs.
-In order to establish the first relationship we need the following lemmas.
+To establish the first relationship we need the following lemmas.